Anitta (singer): 2021–2022: Versions of Me and worldwide recognition and success

 On 5 May 2022, Anitta was the female lead in the music video for "First Class", by rapper Jack Harlow.
 On 13 May 2022, Anitta was one of the international guests at the first Billboard MusicCon where she spoke with other artists on topics such as the evolution of the music scene in genres and cultures, women in music, among other related topics, she also performed several songs in the event.
 On 15 May, she and Michael Bublé were one of the presenters at the Billboard Music Awards.
 Dressed by the Italian brand Moschino, led by creative director Jeremy Scott, Anitta attended, for her second time, the annual Met Gala 2022 ball, in May.

 In June 2022, Madame Tussauds New York unveiled their wax figure of Anitta.

 Still in June 2022, Anitta started a promotional tour at the main music festivals in Europe.
 Anitta started the series of concerts in Spain and ended with a super concert in Portugal.
-The promotional tour went through nine European countries (Spain, Ireland, Portugal, Denmark, Sweden, Holland, Switzerland, Italy and France).
+The promotional tour went through nine European countries (Spain, Ireland, Portugal, Denmark, Sweden, the Netherlands, Switzerland, Italy and France).
 The show in Poland was canceled due to the ongoing Russian invasion of Ukraine.
 On 18 June, Anitta performed in one of the largest stadiums in France, Le Parc de Princes, in Paris for an audience of more than 50 thousand people together with Dadju, with the song "Mon Soleil".
 On 23 June, she gave interviews in French territory for NRJ Hit Music Only and for the Quotidien program, in addition to performing "Envolver".

 On 6 July 2022, Argentine singer Tini released "La Loto", a collaboration with Anitta and American singer Becky G, which served as the seventh single from Tini's upcoming fourth album.
 The song became Anitta's highest peak on the Billboard Hot 100 Argentina, at number seven.
 On 8 July 2022, the song on "No Más" was released in collaboration with Murda Beatz, J Balvin, Quavo and Pharrell.
 The song became the best position for a Brazilian artist in the history of iTunes in the United States, at 4th position, it also reached the first position on Amazon Best Sellers in the United States and its highest position on Deezer US in 14th, in addition to reaching the first position on Billboard Rap Digital Song Sales and the 13th on the Billboard Digital Song Sales.